-- 1. Open VWD.
-Choose Menu Difie Difier New Web Site.
-Select ASP.NET Web Site located in the File System at C: \BegASPNET2\Chapters\Begin\; you can use the Browse button to navigate to this directory, and when you have, type Chapter01 on the end, so that the new Web site is located at C: \BegASPNET2\Chapters\Begin\Chapter01.
-Make sure the Language list is set to Visual Basic.
+1. Open VWD.
+Choose Menut>Filet>New Web Site.
+Select the template for an ASP.NET web site and locate it in the File System at C:\Websites\WroxUnitedCS (you can use the Browse button to navigate to this directory).
+Make sure the Language choice is set to Visual C#.
 Click OK.
 You should see your folder on the right side of the screen in the Solution Explorer.
-If not, choose View Distance Default.aspx, and (if you expand Default.aspx) a file named Default.aspx.vb, which will hold code for the default page. - 2.
-In the center of VWD you will see a space for editing pages with the Default.aspx page opened.
+If not, choose Viewt>Solution Explorer.
+Note that VWD automatically builds three items: a folder named App\Data, a page named Default.aspx, and (if you expand Default.aspx) a file named Default.aspx.cs, which will hold code for the default page.

+- 2. In the center of VWD, you will see a space for editing pages with the Default.aspx page opened.
 Note in the bottom-left a choice of Design and Source.
 Click each in turn to observe the code and the results of the code.
-When in Design View, click the page and type the simple text Home Page.
+In Design View, click the page and type the simple text Home Page.
 Press Ctrl+S to save. - 3.
-Create a folder for images by going to your Solution Explorer and right-clicking the root of your site (this will probably show as C:\...\Chapter01, as the Solution Explorer hides part of the path) and then clicking Add Folder of the regular type.
+Create a folder for images by going to your Solution Explorer and right-clicking the root of your site (this will probably show as C:\...\Chapter01, as the Solution Explorer hides part of the path) and then clicking New Folder of the regular type.
 Name the nascent folder Images. - 4.
 You can manipulate your site's files and folders outside of VWD.
 Open Windows Explorer and navigate to C:\BegASPNET2\Chapters\Begin\Chapter01 to see the same set of folders and files as you see in VWD's Solution Explorer. - 5.
 Returning to VWD, right-click the nascent Images folder and click Add an Existing Item.
-Browse to the folder where you stored the download for this book, probably named C:\BegASPNET2\WroxUnited.
+Browse to the folder where you stored the download for this book, probably named C:\BegASPNET2\WroxUnitedCS.
 Open the Images folder and select all the images.
 Click Add to actually copy those images from the download folder to your site's image folder. - 6.
-Staying in VWD, now create your first page, the history of Wrox United.
-Right-click the site's root (C...\Chapter01at the top of the Solution Explorer) and select Add New Item from the menu.
+Staying in VWD, now create your next page, the history of Wrox United.
+Right-click the site's root (C...\Chapter01 at the top of the Solution Explorer) and select Add New Item from the menu.
 Select the Web Form template and give it the name History.
 Accept the other default settings.
-Click Add, and switch to Design View.
-Rather than typing text on the page you can copy a short history of the team from a file included in the download.
-Switch to Windows Explorer and navigate to your C:\BegASPNET2\Chapters\End\Chapter01 folder.
+Click Add and switch to Design View.
+Rather than typing text on the page, you can copy a short history of the team from a file included in the download.
+Switch to Windows Explorer and navigate to your downloaded Chapter01\Begin\Chapter01 folder.
 Look for the file named History.txt, open it, and select the paragraphs.
 Switch back to VWD and paste the text into the page.
-Click the diskette icon of the toolbar to save. - 7.
-Repeat Step 6 for a Mishaps page, whose contents come from Mishaps.txt.
+Click the diskette icon on the toolbar to save. - 7.
+Repeat step 6 for a Mishaps page, whose contents come from Mishaps.txt.

-In this exercise you created your site and the first few pages.
+In this exercise, you created your site and the first few pages.
 By using the menu choices in VWD to create a site, you automatically get some standard folders and files.
-You could have followed the Microsoft recommendation of storing the site in the C:\Websites directory, but you can also put your site in an alternate folder as we have done at C:\BegASPNET2\ - we did this to keep the book samples separate from any other Web sites you create.
+You followed the Microsoft recommendation of storing the site in the C:\Websites directory.
 As you saw with the Images folder, it is easy to add subfolders to the root to organize your files.

-When you created a page in VWD you were offered a few dozen templates.
+When you created a page in VWD, you were offered a few dozen templates.
 You selected Web Form as the standard plain ASP.NET 2.0 web page.
-By using cut and paste you have no problems bringing in text from other files.
+By using cut and paste, you have no problems bringing in text from other files.